tum-i4/klee-install/README.md

 ## Introduction

 There are a ton of installation instructions for [KLEE](https://klee.github.io/) out there in the web.
 This is yet another manual, but it tries to be a little different.
 First of all, it is not Ubuntu specific.
 It works on Ubuntu, but it also works on other distros like Arch Linux.
 Furthermore, this setup do not use the sudo command or any kind of installation.
 You get a pure local build directory full of all the necessary tools and nothing else.
 Thereby, you can have multiple klee versions and setups on the same machine.
-In order to uninstall this tools simply remove the generated build dirs.
+In order to uninstall these tools, simply remove the directory, where they have been built in.

 ### The resulting directory structure:
 ```